defencedigital/moduk-service-manual/src/ethics/do-the-right-thing-in-defence.md

 If you have an ethical concern related to someone in the military, do not raise it directly with their superior.

-Discuss your concerns confidentially with your Delivery Lead or Product Owner.
+Discuss your concerns confidentially with your delivery lead or product owner.
 If they are unsure, raise it confidentially with your Head of Profession.

 ### Ministry of Defence Research Ethics Committee